bharatnainani/sftp-server/bash-script/README.md

 ##  Prerequisites

-For private key to access the sftp server I have given you link for *Pocket Scrambler* use the decryption key and store the content into  *keys/* directory lets say *bharat* will be the name of the private key
+For private key to access the sftp server I have given you link for **Pocket Scrambler** use the decryption key and store the content into  *keys/* directory

+Lets say **bharat** will be the name of the private key

 ```
 cd keys/